Librarika/manual/docs/opacs.md

 Search Catalog is the section where you can search the entire library catalog items using a specific keyword or selecting a media type option.
 You can also browse the catalog by categories, authors, publishers or tags.

-* At first if you want to search the catalog by a specific media type option then choose any media from the dropdown menu like below.
+* At first if you want to search the catalog by a specific media type option then choose that media from the dropdown menu like below.

 	![OPAC catalog search page](img/opac_catalog_search_mediatype.png)